Best binoculars for kids 2024: Small and lightweight binos for younger users

 We highly recommend the Opticron Adventurer T WP 8x42 binoculars for children who want to view the night sky.
 Their 8x magnification with a 42mm objective lens is slightly lower than we'd normally recommend for adults, but it means they're lighter and smaller — perfect for kids.
 Even better, their long eye relief ensures they're a great choice for those who wear glasses.

-In fact, in our Opticron Adventurer T WP 8x42 review, we consider these an excellent value pair of binos.
+In our Opticron Adventurer T WP 8x42 review, we consider these an excellent value pair of binos.
 We praised their high-quality BaK-4 glass, multi-coated lenses and Porro prism design, which offers excellent, bright views.
-That's coupled with a waterproof body and a protective armor, which makes them ideal for kids.
+Coupled with a waterproof body and protective armor, these binoculars are ideal for kids.
 As a bonus, you'll get a soft case, a neck strap and lens covers with the Optiron Adventurer T WP 8x42 in the box, meaning they're protected right from the word go.

 Swipe to scroll horizontally